sprin/pg-discuss/docs/source/configuration.rst

 Creating such a file is not required to use the default configuration.
 The file path defaults to `/opt/pg-discuss/local_settings.py`, but can be changed to another path by setting the `PG_DISCUSS_SETTINGS_FILE` environment variable.
+If this file does not exist, it will not be loaded.

 In your Python file, you can override the values in :mod:`pg_discuss.config`, as well as any default settings in extensions.
 By using this idiom, you can